ShreyamMaity/MaidenLands/README.md

 ## Quest Editor
 We have big expectations in terms of "quests" for "Maiden Lands".
-"__The quests will be 100% non-linear and can be completed in any more then one way__", this statement needs more elaboration.
+"__The quests will be 100% non-linear and can be completed in any more then one way__", quests will drive the story forward.
-To understand this let us first define the definition of a quest, *__principally a quest is anything that require the change in state of world__*.
+(More info comming soon).

 ## Timeline
 Plan to finish off complete coding part of the game and world building is about 6 months, starting from **6/1/2020**, provided that the desired funding for the project is recieved.
 It will include